KIttojo/Markov_chain/README.md

 # Markov_chain
 Python script base on Markov chain.

-EXMAMPLE INPUT : ring ring ring is your mommy on the phone
+EXAMPLE INPUT : ring ring ring is your mommy on the phone

 EXAMPLE OUTPUT : on ring mommy ring ring on ring mommy ring phone ring your ring is ring the phone ring your ring is ring the ring